oboroc/abovertc/README.md

 Intel driver works well, but it takes 1280 bytes of base memory, and on XT that is a lot.

-So far I successfully dissassembled Intel driver.
+I successfully dissassembled Intel driver.
 See the source here: [clock.asm](src/clock.asm).
 I use DosBox and Microsoft Macro Assembler 5.1 to build it.
 Assembled binary matches the original driver exactly.
-I'll massage disassembled code a bit more to make it more readable.
-After that I plan to write getclock/setclock DOS programs.

 ## Note on licensing

 clock.sys driver and clock.asm disassembly are copyright (c) 1985 Intel Corporation.
 The rest of the code is my and is GPLv3.

 ## TODO

-- convert repetitive code blocks into macros;
-- consider optimizing out inefficiencies to shave some bytes from the 1280 bytes that Intel driver occupies in base memory;
+- optimize inefficiencies to shrink 1280 bytes that Intel driver take in base memory;
 - consider converting to NASM/YASM or JWASM, so driver can be built without DosBox;
 - develop stand-alone getclock/setclock DOS programs to keep the time accurate without the use of driver.